frankchen07/writing/posts/map of content (product).md

 #### conducting user interviews

-One thing to get really good at is talking to users often, because [[developing product sense is about user empathy and deconstructing products]].
+One thing to constantly do is to [[consciously build product sense]].
+The more you talk to your users, the more intuition you gain, and the better you're able to assess the underlying behaviors that take place.

-We do have to remember that [[customers don't usually know what they want]], so make sure to synthesize your results afterward.
+We do have to remember that [[customers don't usually know what they want]], so make sure to properly structure your conversations and synthesize your results afterward.

 [Conducting research](https://www.youtube.com/watch?v=DtvSR8Q1MZ4) with your target market and target users is ridiculously important.
 The aim is to [[use research to discover, evaluate, and refine]], and [[use prototyping to map out a user experience]].